 - 9.00am to 3.15pm (including lunch)

 - 1.00pm to 3.15pm

 (You may provide a packed lunch or purchase a school meal at a cost of £2.35)

 Places can be booked for a morning session, afternoon or for the whole day.

 Please click on the links below to download our nursery documents

 Nursery Application Form

 Parent Declaration for Early Education Funding Form (EEF)

+Our places are limited and fill up quickly so early application is essential.
 If you have any questions please contact the school office.

 The children attending Nursery wear a blue sweatshirt or cardigan and white polo shirt with comfortable playwear such as trousers or leggings.